-Provide technical support and perspective to the DSL and school leadership team, especially in the development and implementation of appropriate online safety policies and procedures.
+Provide technical support and perspective to the DSL, School leadership team and Trustees, especially in the development and implementation of appropriate online safety policies and procedures, including all aspects of filtering and monitoring.

 Implement appropriate security measures as directed by the leadership team to ensure that the school's IT infrastructure is secure and not open to misuse or malicious attack, whilst allowing learning opportunities to be maximised.